oss-slu/Pi4Micronaut/joss/paper.md

 # Summary

-Pi4Micronaut is an innovative Java library crafted for researchers who aim to create Internet of Things (IoT) applications for their research leveraging the Raspberry Pi platform.
-This software is designed to run directly on the Raspberry Pi, providing an interface between the high-level Micronaut framework and the low-level hardware control provided by Pi4J.
-It serves as a vital tool for researchers who wish to use various sensors and electronic components in research.
-By abstracting the complexity of hardware interactions, Pi4Micronaut allows developers to focus on crafting logic and features, making it easier to bring IoT applications from concept to deployment rapidly.
+Pi4Micronaut is a Java library designed specifically to support researchers in integrating various sensors and electronic components into their research instruments and experiments.
+This library empowers researchers to create Internet of Things (IoT) applications that leverage the versatility and affordability of the Raspberry Pi, enabling them to build sophisticated research instruments tailored to their specific needs.
+By running directly on the Raspberry Pi platform, Pi4Micronaut serves as a bridge between the high-level Micronaut framework and the low-level hardware control provided by Pi4J.

-Pi4Micronaut's utilization of the Micronaut framework allows for HTTP requests to interact with the software.
-These requests then can be handled application's controller which can use the helper classes provided by Pi4Micronaut.
-These helper classes then interact with the connected hardware components by utilizing Pi4J's utilities.
-By providing the abstraction between the utilities of Pi4J and the developer, the developer will have less to worry during development.
+The Micronaut framework, widely used for building web applications and microservices, handles HTTP requests.
-Pi4Micronaut being built on Micronaut, allows for the easy creation of a server-like application that handles HTTP requests.
+These requests are then passed to Micronaut's application controller, which is custom code written for each specific web application.
+The application controller can make calls to the Pi4Micronaut library to interact with the hardware components.
-These requests can come from anyone on the same Wi-Fi network.
-This allows for multiple people to interact with the instruments that are connected to the Raspberry Pi.
-For a developer, Pi4Micronaut fills the need of a Java framework for IoT applications.
+Pi4Micronaut library uses Pi4J for low-level hardware interaction.
+Thus, Pi4Micronaut provides an abstraction layer between Pi4J utilities and Micronaut framework, allowing the developer to focus on the application logic.